This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 Flaming Star Nebula (IC405) and Tadpole Nebula (IC410) in Auriga is another great target for the Samyang 135mm f/2 lens, by Mike Soulby © stellardiscovery.com

-When attached to a DSLR camera with a full-frame sensor, the lens offers a massive 15.5° x 10.6° field of view, or 18.8° across the diagonal.
-Even on an APS-C cropped sensor, common in entry-level DSLRs, the lens still provides a wide view of 10.4° x 6.9° (12.4° diagonal).
+When paired with a full-frame DSLR, the lens delivers a 15.5° × 10.6° FoV (or 18.8° diagonal).
+On an APS-C sensor — common in entry-level DSLRs — the field still spans a generous 10.4° × 6.9° (12.4° diagonal).

-To give you an idea of what the Samyang 135mm f/2 can capture within a single frame, see the simulated field of view of Orion below for both the APS-C and Full Frame sensors.
+To give you an idea of what this looks like, see the Stellarium simulation of Orion below for both sensor formats:

 Samyang field of view full frame vs APS-C